The greater part of the week behind us by noon. Good morning and welcome to Daily no. 8. London Design Festival closes, focus shifts to autumn sales.

-Today's high is 89ºF, Clear sky in New York.
-Tomorrow, expect 79ºF and Few clouds.
+Today's high will be 71ºF, Overcast clouds in New York.
+Tomorrow, expect 53ºF and Clear sky.

 Around the web: